supposedly/booksy/spec/d+ds.md

 by Sanic at the backend.
 The Angular service that generates the sidebar buttons will then (depending on the user's login credentials) fetch the appropriate sidebar buttons and in turn allow access to the appropriate pages.
-This is probably a bit of a better solution than presenting an entirely different app to every "level" of user!

 **HOME**
 ![!][NOTE:] The following text makes a distinction between a *chieftain* and an *operator*.